Pátka: History

 Archaeology shows that the site has been occupied since the Bronze Age.
 Rampart traces at Szűzvár mark a late prehistoric hillfort, while silver hoards and the masonry remains of a 4th-century Roman dam on the Császár-víz testify to continuous use of the valley's water resources.
 The name Patka appears in royal charters of 1192 as Patca/Pathka, probably derived from the Old Hungarian personal name Paty plus the diminutive -ka.
+Alternative etymologies suggest that the name of the settlement Pátka might be derived from the Hungarian word for rat, patkány, due to the large presence of rodents.
+Another theory proposes a Slavic origin, connecting it to the Slavic word for duck, patka, since the settlement has historically been surrounded by wetlands and water reservoirs that serve as a natural habitat for waterfowl.
+This is further supported by the fact that no historical landlord named "Paty" is recorded in the early medieval charters of Fejér County.

 During the Ottoman wars the village was repeatedly depopulated, then repopulated in the 18th century by Calvinist settlers whose Baroque church (1730) still stands on Fő utca.
 Pátka next enters national history on 29 September 1848, when the triangle of Pátka–Pákozd–Sukoró formed the left wing of General János Móga's defensive line that halted Josip Jelačić's Croatian army in the first major clash of the Hungarian War of Independence.

 Recent history

 Industrial ventures arrived late in Pátka.
 Exploration for lead–zinc veins beneath Szűzvár opened a small fluorspar mine in 1952; it closed in 1967, and the ore-dressing plant was dismantled six years later.
 Since the 1990s the settlement has shifted toward recreation and commuting: census estimates show the permanent population holding steady around 1,770 in 2025, yet weekend numbers swell with anglers, bird-watchers and cyclists heading for the reservoir and the 33-km Velence-lake cycle loop.
 Local government promotes "green heritage" tourism by maintaining way-marked trails around the Roman dam and installing a lakeshore bird hide, while plans for a wetland reserve hinge on resolving long-term water-level management at Pátkai-víztározó.